On the $W$-mass and New Higgs Bosons

 The Standard Model (SM) of particle physics describes with high precision the properties of quarks and leptons and how they interact through the electromagnetic, weak and strong interactions.
 Nevertheless, there exist motivations for physics beyond the SM such as the existence of massive neutrinos, the dark matter and the origin of the matter-antimatter asymmetry in the Universe.
-Recently, the CDF II collaboration~\cite{CDF:2022hxs} has reported a new intriguing result for the $W$ gauge boson mass, $M_W^{\rm CDF} = 80.433 \pm 0.009 \,\, {\rm GeV}$, which is $7.2\sigma$ deviations away from the SM prediction of $M_W^{\rm SM} = 80.357 \pm 0.006 \,\, {\rm GeV}$ \cite{ParticleDataGroup:2020ssz}, that point towards a modification of the Standard Model.
-The ratio between the masses of the $W$ and $Z$ gauge bosons in the Standard Model is predicted, i.e. $\cos \theta_W = M_W/M_Z$ at tree-level, because there is only a single Higgs in the theory to generate masses for the weak gauge bosons and the charged fermions.
-There have been different proposals to explain this value for $M_W$ reported by the CDF II collaboration using physics beyond the SM, see e.g. Refs.~\cite{Fan:2022dck,Zhu:2022tpr,Athron:2022qpo,Strumia:2022qkt,Du:2022pbp, Yang:2022gvz, deBlas:2022hdk,Tang:2022pxh, Cacciapaglia:2022xih,Blennow:2022yfm,Zhu:2022scj,Sakurai:2022hwh,Fan:2022yly,Cheng:2022jyi,Song:2022xts,Bagnaschi:2022whn,Bahl:2022xzi,Asadi:2022xiy,DiLuzio:2022xns,Athron:2022isz,Babu:2022pdn,Heo:2022dey,Cheung:2022zsb,Crivellin:2022fdf,Endo:2022kiw,Biekotter:2022abc,Balkin:2022glu}.
-However, the simplest extension with the new states in a non-trivial representation of the SM that can change the $W$-mass without changing the $Z$-mass contains a real scalar $\SU(2)_L$ triplet with zero hypercharge.
+Recently, the CDF II collaboration~\cite{CDF:2022hxs} has reported a new intriguing result for the $W$ gauge boson mass, $M_W^{\rm CDF} = 80.433 \pm 0.009 \,\, {\rm GeV}$, which is $7 \sigma$ deviations away from the SM prediction of $M_W^{\rm SM} = 80.357 \pm 0.006 \,\, {\rm GeV}$ \cite{ParticleDataGroup:2020ssz}, that points towards a modification of the Standard Model.